 A word on hiring the right lawyer for your divorce case

-When it comes to selecting an attorney to represent you in a divorce case it is important to note that family law is not just some category of legal cases that I made up today in order to write a blog post.
-Rather, family law is just real estate, medical malpractice, business litigation, intellectual property or any other subdivision of the law.
+When it comes to selecting an attorney to represent you in a divorce case it is important to note that family law is not just some category of legal cases that I made up today to write a blog post.
+Rather, family law is just real estate, medical malpractice, business litigation, intellectual property, or any other subdivision of the law.
 We have attorneys who have practiced their whole careers in family law, like those with the Law Office of Bryan Fagan.
 We also have attorneys who have never set foot in a courtroom who will tell you that they are equipped to handle your family case.

 Your job is to be able to interview attorneys to be able to figure out which is which.
-Many attorneys will tell you that they are able to handle your divorce.
+Many attorneys will tell you that they can handle your divorce.
 Simply having a law degree, however, is insufficient to be able to understand all of the subtleties of a divorce case.
 If you drive a certain make of car then you would likely want to seek out a mechanic who works on that sort of vehicle.
 The same can be said for an attorney- do not hire an attorney who has never handled a family case.
 Their inexperience will likely come back to haunt you.

 Keeping yourself in the right frame of mind during your family case